A brown illustrated plant with multiple fern-like fronds.

 Biography

 STACIE SHANNON DENETSOSIE is a citizen of the Navajo Nation.
 Her clans are Todích'íí'nii (Bitterwater Clan), born for Naakaii (Mexican Clan).
-She is a fiction writer and poet.
-She was named a 2025 National Book Foundation 5 Under 25 Honoree.
-Her debut short story collection, The Missing Morningstar and Other Stories, was named a 2024 Southwest Book of the Year, a Foreword INDIES Book Award winner, and a 2024 PEN/Robert W. Bingham Prize finalist.
+She is a National Book Foundation 5 Under 35 Honoree.
+She is the author of The Missing Morningstar and Other Stories, a winner of a WILLA Literary Award, a Foreword INDIES Book Award, and a PEN/Robert W. Bingham Prize finalist.
+She is a co-editor of Beyond the Glittering World: An Anthology of Indigenous Futurisms and Feminisms.
 Stacie received her MA from Utah State University and her MFA from the Institute of American Indian Arts.
 Originally from Kayenta, Arizona, she currently resides in Northern Utah with her husband and cat.

 Press Assets